lmdu/pyfastx/docs/source/api_reference.rst

 		total length of sequences in FASTA file

+	.. py:attribute:: gzip

+		New in pyfastx 0.5.0

+		return True if fasta is gzip compressed else return False

 	.. py:attribute:: gc_content

 		GC content of whole sequences in FASTA file, return a float value